Unfair and Abusive

 Using various unfair or unconscionable means to collect a debt.

-Additionally, in California the Rosenthal Act (Cal.
+In California, the Rosenthal Act (Cal.
 Civ.
 Code § 1788) requires most original creditors (not just collection agencies and collection attorneys hired to collect debts owed to someone else) to comply with most provisions of FDCPA when attempting to collect a consumer debt and provides additional protections for consumers.

 If you have been contacted by a debt collector, you should not ignore it.
 You have a right to dispute the debt, and you may also be entitled to compensation if the debt collector violates your rights under the FDCPA and/or the Rosenthal Act.